dvon/cgbk/lessons/Transformations (Part 1).md

 square has been moved `0.5` to the right---`0.5` in the *blue* square's coordinate system.

-@.  *Create your own variation on the image shown in Figure 4.4
-    (or 4.3, which is very similar).
+*Exercise #: Create your own variation on the image shown in Figure 4.4 (or 4.3, which is very similar).
 Experiment with transformations, predicting what will happen (especially when you change the order of the transformations) and checking to see that you understand correctly how they work.*